The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 So there are some additional issues with this that I found today when someone updated our apt repos and 3.1 got pushed out unexpectedly.

 The biggest is that the ubuntu passenger is linked against 1.8.7 and there is no rubygems1.9.1 ubuntu package.
 This means it is not possible to compile a gem against 1.9.1 even though it’s available on the system.

 So if you are running a master in passenger with an enc, you cannot currently upgrade to 3.1/1.9.1 without compiling your own rubygems install.

 I mention the enc part because what initially caused us issues with the upgrade is the new yaml validation that requires 1.9 breaks enc functionality on 1.8.7, so our nodes were getting errors and could only apply the cached catalog.

-#7 Updated by Matthaus Owens 11 months ago
+#7 Updated by Matthaus Owens about 3 years ago

 - Status changed from Investigating to In Topic Branch Pending Review

 Here’s a pull with the libaugeas fix: https://github.com/puppetlabs/puppet/pull/1587

 Unfortunately, precise didn’t ship with ruby-shadow for 1.9, but quantal and raring do (ideally their ruby-shadow package would be installable on precise).